QuaiGoner/docker-box/README.md

 # Headless Steam Service

-All credits to https://github.com/Steam-Headless/docker-steam-headless, these repo is my personal fork
+All credits to https://github.com/Steam-Headless/docker-steam-headless, these repo is my personal fork, with the goal to minimize internet requirements and move more to proton-based launching
 - Preinstalled:
   - UMU (deb)
+  - Mesa Drivers (deb)
+  - Install flatpak on first run:
 	- ProtonUPQT (Flatpak)
     - Protontricks (Flatpak)
     - Mozilla (Flatpak)
-  - Mesa Drivers (deb)
+- Wants/Needs:
+  - move to wayland for zerocopy and for dropping the need of a monitor for amd
+  - replace noVNC with selkies
+  - drop some unneded priviliges

 ![](./images/banner.jpg)